STAFF

 Vanessa has been working as a liaison, advocate, and community support working with youth and adults for over 18 years.
 Vanessa began her journey as a behavioral support technician in 2007.
 Since, Vanessa has completed her Bachelor's degree at Peace College, later completing her Master's degree at Liberty University.

-As a Licensed Clinical Mental Health Counselor, and a Certified Forensic Evaluator.
-Vanessa is also certified in Trauma Focused Therapy and provisionally licensed as a Clinical Addiction's Specialist.
+As a Licensed Clinical Mental Health Counselor, and a Certified Forensic Evaluator and is also certified in Trauma Focused Therapy.
 Vanessa has worked as a direct support, clinical coordinator, community based supervisor, outpatient therapist, and clinical director.
 Vanessa also provides Clinical Supervision for provisionally licensed clinical mental health counselors.

 Vanessa has dedicated her life to helping others in any capacity she can, building upon strengths and developing areas of weaknesses.
 Vanessa has supported in developing youth emotionally and professionally, and supported parents through educational programs including Triple P Parenting.